 To use the Rode M5 matched pair, plug them in and put them on the stand mounts.
 This is very easy and simple to do, and the microphones are pretty compact.
 Each of them is 10 cm long, has a diameter of 2 cm, and weights around 80 grams, so you will take care of it in a couple of minutes.

 The Rode M5 matched pair doesn’t fail to deliver when it comes to the quality of sound.
 Both of the microphones really do sound the same and their features offer the same results.
 Of course, you notice this when you plug the microphones in and you let them capture the sound.
 The microphone’s small diaphragm is really good in projecting the sounds for what they truly are.
-Then, you can clearly hear Rode M5s’ ability to perfectly ‘glide through’ their frequency responses with an ultra-low self noise and very reduced background noise.
+Then, you can clearly hear Rode M5s’ ability to perfectly ‘glide through’ their frequency responses with an ultra low noise and very reduced background noise.
 Furthermore, when the windshields are put on you realize that the sound is clear, real, and rich.
 When used with an acoustic instrument, the microphones capture everything that you’re playing with a perfect accuracy, and the same accuracy applies to vocal performances.

 Concluding the Rode M5 review

 The Rode M5 matched pair is an overall great set of microphones that are optimized in terms of their design, features, and performance.
-They do work amazingly both individually and when in pair.
+They do work amazingly both individually and when in stereo pair.
 Every tiny bit of their functionality and usage is well thought out.
 They really are one of the best microphones for vocal artists and instrumentalists.
 There is a great balance between their price and the studio quality sound that they have to offer.

 However, you get to make your own decision about buying it.
-I hope that this review provided the Rode M5 information you were looking for.
+I hope that this Rode M5 review provided the information you were looking for.
 I also hope that you’re now a few steps closer to making up your mind.